Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
-       - The component-set container you want to edit.
+       - The component set container you want to edit.
      * - ``-path, --component-set-file-path “FILE PATH”``
-       - The absolute path where the component-sets zip file is located.
+       - The absolute path where the component set zip file is located.
 For example: C:/Users/User/Desktop/Folder/file.zip.
      * - ``-fv, --from-version INTEGER "*.*.*"``
        - The version you want to use as a base for the current version.
 This will use the specified version’s port, label, variables, and image unless otherwise specified.
 Use a * to indicate the most recent version.
-For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 1.
+For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9.
      * - ``-v, --version INTEGER "*.*.*"``
-       - What you want the component-set version number to be.
+       - What you want the component set version number to be.
 For example, ``--version "9.9.9"``.
      * - ``--patch``
        - Sets the version number by increasing the from-version’s number patch value by one.
 For example, ``from-version "1.1.1" --patch`` sets the version number to "1.1.2".
      * - ``--minor``